KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-artifact-of-power.md

 Knowledge and intention form the forge; alignment determines the edge.

 Its message is responsibility:
-We are each smiths, tempering the tools of our lives.
+We are each smiths, tempering the artifacts of our lives.
 Every belief and word we wield is a potential sword—one that can defend, discern, or divide.
-The Centropic path is to craft the **Resonant Blade**—a tool of clarity and compassion that cuts through illusion to restore order.
+The Centropic path is to craft the **Resonant Blade**—an artifact of clarity and compassion that cuts through illusion to restore order.
-The Entropic path is to forge the **Aggressor Blade**—a tool of ego and control that multiplies fragmentation.
+The Entropic path is to forge the **Aggressor Blade**—an artifact of ego and control that multiplies fragmentation.

 The veracious warrior of Resonance wields discernment, not domination.
 Their weapon serves not conquest, but **Restoration (Coherence)**—the cutting of deception so veracity may breathe again.